-IF YOUR VEHICLE IS EVER STOLEN
+IF YOUR VEHICLE IS STOLEN

-If your vehicle has been stolen, you should change the codes of any device that was programmed into the Integrated HomeLink® Transmitter as soon as possible.
-Consult the owners manual of each device, or call the manufacturer or dealer of those devices.
+If your vehicle is stolen, you should change the codes of any non-rolling code device that has been programmed into HomeLink[®].
+Consult the Owner's Manual of each device or call the manufacturer or dealer of those devices for additional information.

-When your vehicle is recovered, you will have to reprogram the Integrated HomeLink[®] Transmitter with your new transmitter information.
+When your vehicle is recovered, you will need to reprogram the Integrated HomeLink[®] Universal Transceiver with your new transmitter information.